 Sometimes you just want to record some information about your blueprints, such as when to apply them, what preparations you need to make, or what the blueprints contain.
 The message() modeline marker is useful for small, single-line messages, but a #notes blueprint is more convenient for long messages or messages that span many lines.
 The lines in a #notes blueprint are output as if they were contained within one large multi-line message() marker.
-For example, the following two blueprints result in the same output:
+For example, the following (empty) #meta blueprint:

 '''

-"#meta label(help) message(This is the help text for the blueprint set
+"#meta label(help) message(This is the help text for the blueprint set contained in this file.

-contained in this file.
+'''

-More info here...) blueprint set walkthough"
+First, make sure that you embark in...) blueprint set walkthough"